 To provide a glimpse of what few have ever seen, Fisher made several trips up Turtlehead over a four month period, bushwhacking his way across the planned trail route.
 “I’ve been exploring Turtlehead since I was a kid, so this was a great opportunity to share this amazing place with others,” said Will.
 “I hope that my video will inspire other islanders to help the Preservation Trust make this place accessible for everyone.
 We must help preserve the single most beautiful living thing – Nature — if not for ourselves, then for the generations to come.
 If we don’t, it will simply vanish.”

 The result is a fast-paced, 2-minute video that transports viewers from the Turtleback Mountain Preserve to Turtlehead.
-Join Will on his virtual tour.
+View Will’s virtual tour below.
 You may also see several of Will’s still photos of Turtleback Mountain and Turtlehead Preserve at www.willafisher.com.